-A key element of our business and low-cost strategy is the responsible outsourcing of certain aircraft maintenance and other operating functions.
-We use competitive bidding among qualified vendors to procure these services on the best possible terms.
-In March 2014, August 2015 and January 2017, we entered into long-term maintenance contracts with AAR to provide fixed-rate parts procurement and component overhaul services for our aircraft fleet.
-Under these agreements, AAR provides maintenance and engineering services on any aircraft that we designate during the term of the agreement, along with access to spare parts inventory pool in exchange for a fixed monthly fee.
+Airlines are subject to extensive regulation.
+We have a FAA mandated and approved maintenance program.
+Aircraft maintenance and repair consists of routine and non-routine maintenance, and work performed is divided into three general categories: line maintenance, heavy maintenance and component service.
+We also outsource certain aircraft maintenance and other operating functions.
+We use competitive bidding among qualified vendors to procure these services.
+We have long-term maintenance contracts with AAR to provide fixed-rate parts procurement and component overhaul services for our aircraft fleet.
+Under these agreements, AAR provides maintenance and engineering services on any aircraft that we designate during the term of the agreement, along with access to a spare parts inventory pool in exchange for a fixed monthly fee.
 Our agreements with AAR expire in 2026, unless earlier terminated for cause.
 We have not experienced difficulty obtaining spare parts on a timely basis for our aircraft fleet.
-As of September 30, 2018, \$51.0 million of parts inventory was consigned to us by AAR under long-term contracts that is not reflected on our balance sheet.
+As of September 30, 2019, \$52.8 million of parts inventory was consigned to us by AAR under long-term contracts that is not reflected on our balance sheet.